Mohammed-Ali-git/Frok2/Readme.md

 Command-line Interface: Offers a straightforward command-line interface for seamless usage and integration into scripts and workflows.
 File Input and Output: Supports specifying input and output file paths for encryption and decryption operations, enhancing user control and convenience.

-Usage
-## Encrypt Decrypt Tool

-### Description
-This Python-based tool allows you to encrypt and decrypt files of various formats, including mp3, jpeg, png, txt, and more.
-It utilizes the Fernet encryption algorithm for robust security.

 ### Usage
 To encrypt a file: